arhohuttunen/arhohuttunen.com/content/post/testing-private-methods/index.md

 > What is the best way to test private methods?
 Should I use some library or use reflection?

 Don't test private methods directly.
 The best way to test a private method is via another public method.
+Private methods are an implementation detail of a public method.

 > But, but... it might be tough to test the private method through the public method.